 While this famous multi-storey shopping mall has definitely taken a hit from the pandemic, it’s starting to get its old vibe back.
 Uniquely for a mall, each floor has a different destination theme – from Caribbean in the basement, up through the likes of London, Tokyo and Istanbul, to Hollywood on the top floor.

-Dusit is more calm and orderly than the rest of Bangkok.
+Dusit feels more calm and orderly than the rest of Bangkok.
 Tall trees flank elegant avenues lined with stunning architecture.
-This district is home to Chitlada Palace, the official residence of the country’s Royal family.
+This district is home to Chitralada Palace, the official residence of the country’s Royal family.

-Chinatown or Yaowarat teems with dim sum restaurants, bustling markets and a huge number of gold shops.
+Yaowarat is home to Bangkok’s Chinatown, and it teems with dim sum restaurants, bustling markets and a huge number of gold shops.
 This area is one of the oldest in the city and, unlike many other Chinatowns throughout the world, it’s distinctly untouristy.
-The best way to get there is by boat; the Chao Phraya River Express stops at Ratchawaong Pier.
+The best way to get here is by boat; the Chao Phraya River Express stops at Ratchawong Pier.